mfitz/clocktwerk/README.md

 Twitter.

-The relavant OAuth credentials are read from a twitter4.properties file on the Java classpath.
+The relavant OAuth credentials are read from a `twitter4j.properties` file on the Java classpath.
 Clocktwerk includes a tool to generate this file for you.
-Once you have built a distro and unpacked it to your runtime location, you can use the oauth.sh script to generate this file and drop it onto the classpath; just follow the instructions from the script:
+Once you have built a distro and unpacked it to your runtime location, you can use the `oauth.sh` script to generate this file and drop it onto the classpath; just follow the instructions from the script:

     ./oauth.sh [Consumer key] [Consumer secret]

-The script will build a twitter4j.properties file that includes the authentication details granted by your Twitter user to your new application.
+The script will build a `twitter4j.properties` file that includes the authentication details granted by your Twitter user to your new application.
 The oauth script moves this file into the lib directory, thus placing it